Elections in Venezuela: 1990–1999: Later constitutions

 The 1998 presidential election was the first to be carried out with a new National Electoral Council.
 Traditionally poll workers had been provided by the parties, but in this election "a lottery was set up to draft 300,000 registered voters as poll workers".
 The elections also saw "the world's first automated voting system, which featured a single integrated electronic network that was supposed to transmit the results from the polling stations to central headquarters within minutes."
 The automated vote system enabled the Electoral Council to announce the results within 2.5 hours of the polls closing.
 After corroborating the results with the Carter Center, the losing candidate conceded several hours later.
 In the 1998 presidential elections, one of candidate Hugo Chávez's electoral promises was to organize a referendum asking the people if they wanted to convene a National Constituent Assembly.
 His first decree as president was thus to order such a referendum, which took place on 19 April.
 The electorate were asked two questions – whether a constituent assembly should be convened, and whether it should follow the mechanisms proposed by the president.
-The "yes" vote in response to these two question totalled 92% and 86%, respectively.
 The 1998 parliamentary elections were on 8 November 1998.
 There were 207 seats in the Chamber of Deputies and 54 seats in the Senate.

 Under the new Bolivarian 1999 Constitution, the legislative branch of Government in Venezuela is represented by a unicameral National Assembly.
 The Assembly is made up of 165 deputies (diputados), who are elected by "universal, direct, personal, and secret" vote on a national party-list proportional representation system.
 In addition, three deputies are returned on a state-by-state basis, and three seats were reserved for representatives of Venezuela's indigenous peoples.
 All deputies serve five-year terms.
 In 1999 a two-term limit of six years each was established for the President of Venezuela.